 At the SWG awards ceremony with one of the two judges of the 2022 Hicks Award for Fiction, novelist and playwright Kagiso Lesego Molope (the other was fiction writer Kevin Hardcastle) and second prize winner Kate O’Gorman and MC Lisa Bird-Wilson.
 Third place winner was Byrna Barclay.

 In 2013, Karin was honoured to receive a Saskatoon YWCA Women of Distinction Award in the Arts and Culture category.
 Karin is a member of the Saskatchewan Writers’ Guild.
-She lives with her husband, Richard, a professor of education at the University of Saskatchewan, and son Jim, a 21-year veteran volunteer with the Saskatoon YMCA, and – courtesy Street Cat Rescue – Ed and Gracie, who still can’t believe their good luck.
-Rick and Karin also have a daughter, Erin, son-in-law Michael and ten-year-old grandboy Alexander, and a son Ben and daughter-in-law Julia, granddaughters Pearl, 4, and Dahlia, born November 2020.
+She lives with her husband, Richard, a professor emeritus at the University of Saskatchewan, and son Jim, a 25-year veteran volunteer with the Saskatoon YMCA, and – courtesy Street Cat Rescue – Ed and Gracie, who still can’t believe their good luck.
+Rick and Karin also have a daughter, Erin, son-in-law Michael and 14-year-old grandboy Alexander, and a son Ben, daughter-in-law Julia, granddaughters Pearl, 4, and Dahlia, born November 2020.

 Click here for current CV.

 WHAT PEOPLE ARE SAYING

 “I have given hundreds of interviews over the years.
 Lucky boy to be in that position.
 Karin was amazing.
 She did her homework.
 She fired questions that meant something.
 She wrote it down correctly and with zest… and she was a joy to talk to.
 She’s an artist who’s giving an interview; it doesn’t get any better than that.” – Kim Coates, actor, Los Angeles